 Email apps were the most frequently used apps, followed by text and social networking apps.
 Additionally, smartphone users said they used apps for games, Web browsing, weather, maps or Global Positioning System (GPS) and calendar functions, 'BusinessNewsDaily' reported.

 Though email apps were the most frequently used, people saved more time using text applications than any other type of app.
 Text apps saved users an average of 53 minutes a day, compared with 35 minutes a day for email apps.

-Twenty per cent of workers who use email apps said they were extremely productive when using those apps."As powerful as our survey results prove the smartphone to be, the exciting reality is today's mobile technology innovation has only scratched the surface of its potential to propel success, both in personal life and in business," said Gil Bouhnick, vice president of Mobility at ClickSoftware, which conducted the research.
+"As powerful as our survey results prove the smartphone to be, the exciting reality is today's mobile technology innovation has only scratched the surface of its potential to propel success, both in personal life and in business," said Gil Bouhnick, vice president of Mobility at ClickSoftware, which conducted the research.